Janortop5/k8s-automated-dr/README.md

    - Test the application functionality in the standby environment

 # Manual Jenkins setup
-Credentials and Kubernetes cloud automation currently fails.
+Jenkins Credentials and Jenkins Kubernetes cloud automation currently fails.
 Here's a manual setup guide.
 ### Setup Jenkins for KIDR
 AFTER RUNNING THE INFRA's TERRAFORM CODE AND ANSIBLE TASKS.